Fun romp has some sexual references and salty language.

 What's the Story?

 In LEGALLY BLONDE, Southern California sorority girl Elle Woods (Reese Witherspoon) is about to graduate with a major in fashion marketing.
 Her biggest challenge is what to wear for what she thinks will be a marriage proposal from her beau, Warner Huntington III (Matthew Davis).
 But he's decided to break up with her before he leaves for Harvard Law School because she's not "serious" enough to help him in his political career.
-Elle decides that the only way to get him back is to join him at Harvard.
-So, she studies hard, aces the LSATs, and, with the help of a very unique videotaped application essay, she is admitted.
+Elle decides that the only way to get Warner back is to join him at Harvard.
+So she studies hard, aces the LSATs, and, with the help of a very unique application essay, is admitted.
 Her new classmates are skeptical and tease her.
 Worst of all, Warner reveals that he's engaged to Vivian (Selma Blair), a preppy girl who looks like an ad for Town and Country magazine.
 But Elle surprises them all -- and herself -- by becoming a first-class law student and lawyer while staying true to herself.
 She ends up defending a murder suspect with whom she has a special rapport and conducting a cross-examination that would impress Perry Mason.

 This courtroom comedy might not reach the heights of the sublime My Cousin Vinny, but it comes pretty close.
-Witherspoon is a treasure.
-She makes Elle completely believable as a delectable California girl with spirit and brains even she did not realize.
-Witherspoon and the art direction (even the credits have i's dotted with hearts) keep things bubbly even when Legally Blonde's script falters into predictability.
+Witherspoon is a treasure in Legally Blonde.
+She makes Elle completely believable as a charming California girl with spirit and brains.
+Witherspoon and the art direction (even the credits have i's dotted with hearts) keep things bubbly even when the script falters into predictability.

-Families can talk about why Elle did not have higher aspirations for herself at the beginning of Legally Blonde, and the role her parents played in shaping the way she thought about her future.
+Families can talk about why Elle didn't have higher aspirations for herself at the beginning of Legally Blonde.
+What role did her parents play in shaping the way she thought about her future?